Running On Empty

 "It's possible to leave a helpful footprint."

 I have just taken the World Wildlife Fund Footprint Challenge.
 If every human being lived my lifestyle, the calculator estimates 2.29 planets would be required to sustain us.
-In other words, according to this calculation, 2.29 worlds comprised of sentient beings moving through the life cycle of birth, death, decay and birth, would be required to sustain equality of my current lifestyle and material wealth.
+In other words, according to this calculation, 2.29 worlds comprised of individual organisms would be required to sustain equality of my current lifestyle and material wealth.

 In either case, Earth runs on empty at the moment and is desperate for rest.
 Like a mother depleted from nursing her infant while maintaining a home and working a full-time job outside the home, the ecological community suffers a physical and emotional breakdown.

-Permaculture is way of living that requires much less work on our part while encouraging the roles of other animals, plants, and insects in the mix.
-Permaculture principles may be applied in the home, the garden, and the workplace.
+Permaculture is a homescape design and life philosophy that requires much less work on our part while encouraging the roles of other animals, plants, and insects in the mix.
+Permaculture principles may be applied in business practice, home, and garden.
 It's possible to grow a permanent culture even out of this one that is so close to a dead end.